One-adhesive polymatroids: Acknowledgment

 \section{Acknowledgment}

+I am indebted to the reviewers for their valuable work.
+The careful and thorough reports helped to improve the presentation, clarify terminology, and made the paper more accessible to the interested readers.

 The author would like to thank the generous support of the Institute of Information Theory and Automation of the CAS, Prague.
-The research reported in this paper has been supported by GACR project number 19-04579S, and partially by the Lend\"ulet program of the HAS.
+The research reported in this paper was supported by GACR project number 19-04579S, and partially by the Lend\"ulet program of the HAS.

 \makecontacts